AppFair/appfair.github.io/index.md

 App Fair apps are always free; there is never any cost to download and install apps from the catalog, nor is there any mechanism for in-app purchases or subscriptions.
 All apps on the App Fair are licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html), thereby guaranteeing that they will be free and fair, forever.

-In addition, software creators benefit from the creative freedom afforded by a platform with no annual corporate developer fees, capricious gate-keeping, or compulsory acceptance of perpetually-fluctuating terms and conditions.
+In addition, software creators benefit from the creative freedom afforded by a platform with no annual corporate developer fees, capricious gate-keeping, or periodic acquiescence to perpetually-fluctuating terms and conditions.
 Since apps developed for the App Fair are distributed directly from the GitHub fork controlled by the developer, the developer maintains exclusive control over how their app is distributed.

 ## Ideal: Fair